 Welcome to the legislative news page!
-With legislation constantly being changed and altered, we hope to keep this page updated with the latest news dealing with legislation.
-At DELIVEЯ we want to make a difference to make sure legislation benefits the lives of children at risk.
+With legislation constantly being changed and altered, we want to work in support of adoption-positive legislation to help children find their forever homes.
+We hope to keep this page updated with the latest news dealing with legislation.

 U.S. International Adoption Crisis